Buffalo Bills hosting DE Calais Campbell on free-agent visit

 Standing 6’8” and weighing 300 pounds, Calais Campbell is a true handful along the defensive line.
 In his career, Campbell has 809 tackles, 165 tackles for loss, 237 quarterback hits, two safeties, 99 sacks, three interceptions, 57 passes defended, 16 forced fumbles, 12 fumble recoveries, and three touchdowns.

-Among such an impressive, likely Hall of Fame-bound career, what’s perhaps most impressive with Campbell has been his availability over a decade and a half with three teams.
+Among a likely Hall of Fame-bound career, what’s perhaps most impressive with Campbell has been his availability over a decade and a half with three teams.
 In total, Campbell has started 208 of a possible 227 games in the NFL.

-It remains to be seen what the level of interest is for both the Buffalo Bills and Calais Campbell.
+It remains to be seen what the level of interest is for both the Buffalo Bills and Calais Campbell, but it’s clear the Bills are still in the market to make improvements to the defensive line.

+Talbot noted that, “if signed by the Bills, the 3-time All-Pro would not count against the Bills in terms of 2024 compensatory picks.”

 (All stats courtesy of Pro Football Reference)